Message in a Bottle

 “Yes!!!!!
 That is exactly what he represents!
 When he’s done running and getting all covered in black paint, they will cleanse him so that he can sport again his fancy attire decorated with suns, moons and stars, all in yellow-red-and-green tones, very similar to what the playing cards joker looks like!!!!
-Wow, Rico, you always help me see what is right in front of me but I fail to grasp at first sight… Sometimes it’s like a Halloween costume whose deep meaning I will only get only a few weeks before the next Halloween is upon us…”
+Wow, Rico, you always help me see what is right in front of me but I fail to grasp at first sight… Sometimes it’s like a Halloween costume whose deep meaning I will get only a few weeks before the next Halloween is upon us…”

 “Más vale tarde que nunca… Yellow, like the brick road, Red like the floating dress of the Mistress of the Eastern Woods, and Green like Emerald City… and like chile, heehee!” adds my amazingly brilliant horse.

 “Perfect, so perfect, everything is connected to everything else.
 Chile, sí, para tener un poco de picante en nuestra vida… Green is at the heart of the New Mexican red and yellow… The Green of the heart chakra I was desperately looking for in that color maze years ago when I failed to understand it was all around me but that I had to cultivate some for myself first… And regarding the bad guys / good guys outdated scenario, we can all be villains to someone else at some point in our lives, or heroes at some other, and neither figure defines us or sets things in stone.
 There was some controversy when Disney (not the man, the company that survived him) told a bigger, broader, more complex and subtle story of Maleficent and her shapeshifter raven.
 I immediately loved the movie, and I had enriching conversations with some people who had a hard time accepting to revise their traditional ‘classification’ of the “good guys and bad guys” paradigm.
 I guess it works for good land and badlands too!
-By the way, a real ‘theft’ of a goddess occurred in these badlands: Now exhibited in Madrid, the famous Dama de Baza, the Iberian Lady of Baza (sometimes related to Tanit or even an Atlantis Goddess), was found in 1971.
+By the way, a real ‘theft’ of a goddess occurred in these badlands: Now exhibited in Madrid, the famous Dama de Baza, the Iberian Lady of Baza (sometimes related to Tanit or even an Atlantean Goddess), was found in 1971.
 Despite the protests of the locals, she was finally removed from this area and taken first to Barcelona.
 Strange that Barcelona is the other Spanish region where Emerald City was shot, don’t you think, Rico?”